mayel/docs.coopcloud.tech/docs/faq.md

 ## What licensing model do you use?

 The Co-op Cloud is and will always be available under [copyleft licenses](https://en.wikipedia.org/wiki/Copyleft).

+We're discussing more specifics on [this issue](https://git.autonomic.zone/coop-cloud/organising/issues/50) if you'd like to see the on-going conversation.

 ## Isn't running everything in containers inefficient?